somaiahuthappa/Code-Refactor-Challenge/README.md

-# Horiseon Refactor Code Challenge
+# Horiseon Refactor Code Challenge.

 ## Purpose: Marketing company requested that the page be made more accessible to help with SEO.
 * Semantics updated.